I Can't Sing!: West End (2014)

 On 30 August 2013, it was announced that Nigel Harman would play the role of Simon Cowell, with Alan Morrissey playing the role of Max and Cynthia Erivo playing Chenice the main contestant in the story.
 The production's first public performance came at the Royal Variety Performance in November 2013, performing a medley of "Please Simon" and "I Can't Sing!", the show's title song.

+Nigel Harman performed "Fabulous" live at the National Television Awards in January 2014.

 I Can't Sing! began rehearsals on 6 January, with previews commencing on 5 March 2014, at the London Palladium, London, before holding its official opening gala night on 26 March.
 The production had been scheduled to begin previews on 27 February, however the opening two previews were cancelled due to technical issues with the show's set.
 Following the initial cancellations, the production had to cancel a further preview performance, due to a key mechanism within the set not functioning correctly.
 Problems continued into previews, with early performances intervals lasting 50 mins, due to set changeovers between acts taking longer than expected and one preview getting cancelled at the interval due to electrical problems.
 A typical London performance ran two hours and 30 minutes, including one interval of 20 mins.

 The production closed on the 10 May, just six weeks and three days after its official opening night.
 Speaking about the closure, Cowell said “We took a punt and it didn't work out.
 If I could do things different, I would have gone to local theatres and built up a following.
 We went in too big a theatre - it's the biggest theatre in the West End."